vpnagraj/acroname/README.md

 #> [1] "INRI: dip loves hIm who water fouNtain River In cistern"
 ```

-To generate a series of randomized results, consider iterating over the
+It is possible to generate a series of randomized results by iterating
-function:
+over the function:

 ``` r
 library(purrr)